 - Intimidation in all forms

-What does this mean for your Company?
+What does the anti-corruption legislation mean for your Irish Company?

-The Criminal Justice (Corruption Offences) Act 2018 extends the veil of responsibility when it comes to a company.
+The Criminal Justice Act 2018 extends the veil of responsibility when it comes to a company.
 Any officer of a company, employee, agent of or anyone who can be said to be acting on the instructions of a company can be found guilty of corruption or bribery under current legislation.
 This new act apportions blame to the company as well as the individual.
 As such, the corporate responsibility of a company is increased to cover all individuals operating within.

 How can a company protect itself?

 As prescribed by the act, a company must be able to display that is has taken all reasonable steps to avoid an individual acting on behalf of the company does not commit an offence under the act.
 Once an intent to benefit the company can be established in the actions of an individual this extends the blame to the corporate entity.
 As preventative measures, a company should firstly conduct full due diligence on all representatives, regardless of authority level.
 Where a policy of gift or consideration exists within a company, a full policy and staff training should be mandatory in all cases and extensively documented.